DataDrivenHumanities/AI-in-Classics/docs/dev.md

 ### Inconsistent outputs (extra text)

-- Keep temperature at 0 in Modelfiles and enforce a one-word response in prompts.
+- Keep temperature at 0 in Model files and enforce a one-word response in prompts.
 - Normalize in the test harness (`clean_sentiment()`).

 ### Missing Python deps